Fiat E-Scudo new van review

 Background

 The design of vans may increasingly these days be very much the same but the dealer network and servicing support you get from different brands still differs widely.
 So you need to think beyond the test drive and spec sheet figures.
-Do that if you're in search of a 1.0-tonne mid-sized electric van and there's just a chance your enquiries could lead you to this one, the Fiat E-Scudo, here usefully improved.
+Do that if you're in search of a 1.0-tonne-payload mid-sized electric van and there's just a chance your enquiries could lead you to this one, the Fiat E-Scudo, here usefully improved.

 The Scudo nameplate is unlikely to be that familiar.
 It was reintroduced to the Fiat Professional van range in 2022 after a gap of six years, during which the company's mid-sized models were badged 'Talento'.
 The Scudo model line's return came as its maker reverted to the shared EMP2 Stellantis Group platform, which means there could also be an all-electric version, this E-Scudo.